Book a Meeting

 The in vivo recombineering method uses phage as a tool for the engineering of other, less well-studied E. coli phages.
 Briefly, E. coli cells carrying a defective prophage and the pL operon are infected with the phage to be engineered.
 The pL operon, which is involved in general and site-specific recombination, is under the control of a temperature-sensitive repressor.
 The yield of recombinant phages obtained by using this technique is about 0.5 to 2%, which is higher than the yield obtained by homologous recombination.
 This technique can potentially be adapted to other phages, other bacterial species, or another recombination machinery.

-Clustered regularly interspaced short palindromic repeats (CRISPR) in combination with cas genes protect microbial cells from invading foreign DNA.
-The CRISPR-Cas systems consist of two main components: the Cas proteins, which work as the catalytic core to cleave DNA, and the CRISPR locus, which functions as the genetic memory that directs catalytic activity against foreign DNA.
-The mode of action of CRISPR-Cas systems comprises three main processes: CRISPR adaptation, RNA biogenesis, and CRISPR-Cas interference.
-CRISPR-Cas systems are currently divided into three major types, type I, type II, and type III, with a further division into several subtypes.
-Type I-E CRISPR-Cas system has been used to enhance the engineering of the T7 phage genome.
+RNA-guided genome editing systems in combination with catalytic nuclease proteins protect microbial cells from invading foreign DNA.
+These systems consist of two main components: the catalytic nuclease proteins, which work as the catalytic core to cleave DNA, and the editing locus, which functions as the genetic memory that directs catalytic activity against foreign DNA.
+The mode of action of these systems comprises three main processes: adaptation, RNA biogenesis, and RNA-guided interference.
+RNA-guided genome editing systems are currently divided into three major types, type I, type II, and type III, with further division into several subtypes.
+Type I-E RNA-guided genome editing system has been used to enhance the engineering of the T7 phage genome.
 This method thus avoids fishing out a very small percentage of recombinant phages from a large pool of wild-type phages.

 Rebuilding/Refactoring Phage Genomes In Vitro